shyam-g9/EncryptX/README.md

 🌐 User-Friendly Interface – Responsive and intuitive UI for smooth user experience.

 📂 How It Works
-Choose Input Type: Enter text manually or upload a file.
+Choose Input Type: Enter text manually or upload a file of any format like pdf,txt or img.

 Select Algorithms: Pick one or more algorithms to benchmark.